Dynamic game difficulty balancing: Approaches

 Different approaches are found in the literature to address dynamic game difficulty balancing.
 In all cases, it is necessary to measure, implicitly or explicitly, the difficulty the user is facing at a given moment.
 This measure can be performed by a heuristic function, which some authors call "challenge function".
-This function maps a given game state into a value that specifies how easy or difficult the game feels to the user at a specific moment.
+This function maps a given game state to a value that specifies how easy or difficult the game feels to the user at a specific moment.
 Examples of heuristics used are: